 Do you know the difference between transfers and forwards?
+You may have even heard of warm transfer and cold transfer.

 Every industry takes on confusing jargon now and then, and the telecom industry is no exception.